 AI safety tools use deep learning, a subset of machine learning, to analyze hundreds of thousands of images.
 They do this by breaking the images into millions of pixels and then analyzing subtle differences between each.

-They can be connected to a company's existing CCTV network, thus offering real-time monitoring.
+AI safety tools can be connected to a company's existing CCTV network, thus offering real-time monitoring.
 AI safety tools rely on computer vision and video content analysis to detect PPE usage in real-time.

 They can then send alerts, including notifications or even text messages, to employees or the department about safety protocols.
 While all of this happens within seconds, there's a complex web of technologies that make it happen.